 ‘Property, plant and equipment’, ‘Investment property’ and ‘Other intangible assets’ shall be reported by the criteria used in their measurement.

 ‘Other intangible assets’ shall include all other intangible assets than goodwill.

+303i.
+Where the institution assumes the role of a lessee, it shall provide separate information on lease assets (right-of-use assets).

 Provisions (43)